OpenIntroOrg/calculator-guides/README.md

-# calculator-guides
-Guides for calculators
+# Introductory statistics guides for TI and Casio graphing calculators.